 - Closing statements,

 - Deliberation (when the judge or jury make a decision).

 Again, this is a complicated process that requires extensive legal and technical knowledge.
 Before your personal injury claim goes to trial, seriously consider hiring an experienced lawyer.

 Recovering Compensation After a Trial

 Once a judge or jury awards compensation, you must collect it from the insurance company or defendant.
 Sometimes, this process is relatively simple, especially when the defendant is fully insured and financially stable.
 Other times, you must file a collections lawsuit against the defendant.

 Appealing the Court’s Decision

 If the court denies your claim, you have the right to appeal.
 Your lawyer can help you understand the strength of your appeal as well as guide you through the complicated appellate process.

 Speak With a Vancouver Injury Lawyer About Your Personal Injury Claim

 If you have a personal injury claim, you may feel overwhelmed by the prospect of litigation.
-The Law Offices of Loren Scott Etengoff specialize in personal injury cases.
+Etengoff Pak Law Group specialize in personal injury cases.
 We are here to help.
 Contact us for a free consultation today.